LCSR-CIIS/ambf_registration_plugin/README.md

 For Pin Base Registration, it's essential to rigidly attach CT-opaque fiducials that are clearly visible and reachable by the tool/drill.
 After obtaining the CT scan of the anatomy, segment it using  [3D Slicer](https://www.slicer.org/) and employ its [markups functionality](https://slicer.readthedocs.io/en/latest/user_guide/modules/markups.html) to save the fiducial points.

 ### 2.1 Generating ADF for AMBF
 To generate ADF, please refer to [AMBF Slicer Plugin](https://github.com/LCSR-CIIS/ambf_util_slicer_plugin).
-You can also save the markups location and generate this plugin.
+You can also save the markups location and generate csv file.
 Once you generated the anatomy, attach multiple points in the ADF file by editing the ADF by following lines:

 ''' ADF file